fschuch/wizard-template/README.md

 #### Continuous Integration

-- The workflow [ci.yaml](.github/workflows/ci.yaml) performs the verifications on every push and pull request.
+- The workflow [ci.yaml](.github/workflows/ci.yaml) performs the verifications on every push and pull request, and deploys the package if running from a valid tag.
 - The workflow [update-pre-commits.yaml](.github/workflows/update-pre-commits.yaml) is scheduled to run weekly to ensure the pre-commit hooks are up-to-date.
 - Dependabot is enabled to keep the dependencies up-to-date ([dependabot.yml](.github/dependabot.yml)).